oiavorskyi/timer-service-demo/README.md

 - Scheduling tasks to run periodically while the application is running
 - Executing scheduled tasks within the context of a transaction (implemented in a multiple ways)
+- Using external configuration to control the schedule of the periodic tasks, including support for derived values

 ## Recommended resources